 It’s like I came into existence wanting to make up for being slightly underdeveloped.
 I ate and ate and ate.

 Within months, I transformed from an underweight baby to a chubby eating machine.

 Besides overeating, together with my sister, we have the fat gene from my mother’s side of the family.
 It’s interesting though because the gene seems to target about 70% of people on my mum’s side.

 My youngest Uncle and late Auntie have always been skinny.
-And basically, my whole dad’s side is skinny, excusing their incredibly round beer guts.
+And basically, my whole dad’s side is thin, excusing their incredibly round beer bellies.

 And so my weight troubles began.